RathnamVR/Weather-Dashboard-with-Warning-System/README.md

 • Weather Tab<br/>

-The user is able to enter the location as i) coordinates or ii) city and country through a text field(s) and submit.<br/>
+The user is able to enter the location as coordinates or city and country through a text field(s) and submit.<br/>
 The title of the description section will be the location entered by the user.
 If coordinates are used to specify the location, retrieve the city using OpenWeather.<br/>